-By Jo Jeffries.
-Updated 22nd June 2022.
-Welcome to our guide to how to make a criminal injury claim with a criminal record.
+By Megan Swan.
+Last updated 16th December 2022.
+Welcome to our guide on making a criminal injury claim with a criminal record.
 It includes a CICA calculator to show how much compensation for criminal injuries you could receive.
-We take a look at examples of CICA payouts and offer a good alternative to a CICA compensation calculator.
-Plus, we answer FAQs such as ‘Can you claim criminal injuries with a criminal record?’, and ‘Why should I use advice from a criminal injuries solicitor instead of relying on a CICA claim calculator?’
+We take a look at examples of CICA payouts and offer a good alternative to a CICA compensation calculator to work out a CICA payout.
+Plus, we answer FAQs such as ‘Can you claim criminal injuries with a criminal record?’ and ‘Why should I use advice from a criminal injuries solicitor instead of relying on a CICA claim calculator when calculating criminal compensation payouts?’
 Further to this, we explain what affects criminal injuries compensation if you have a criminal record.
+We detail information from the criminal injuries compensation tariff for 2020 claims and show how our solicitors could help you claim compensation for criminal injury.

 Victims of a criminal injury may be entitled to claim compensation.
 However, in some circumstances, individuals with a criminal record could have their rights to claim compensation for criminal injuries revoked.
 If you have a criminal record and you have concerns about your right to claim for criminal injuries compensation, you could find the information in this CICA calculator guide useful.